-Corrective Action Tracking and Implementation Corrective actions captured in the IP should be tracked and continually reported on until completion by the Tribal IP Leader. incident.
+Corrective Action Tracking and Implementation Corrective actions captured in the IP should be tracked and continually reported on until completion by the Tribal IP Leader.
+These efforts are part of a more comprehensive continuous improvement process that applies before, during, and after an incident.
 Stakeholders should also ensure a system is in place to validate previous corrective actions that were successfully implemented.